 Slice the eggplant thinly to imitate lasagna noodles: You’ll hardly be able to tell the difference!

 10. Kelp noodles

 You don’t always have to spiralize a vegetable to imitate pasta for a healthy pasta alternative!
-Kelp noodles are made from seaweed and can be can be bought at almost any store.
+Kelp noodles are made from seaweed and can be bought at almost any store.
 And, as you may suspect, the caloric content is practically negligible.

 These noodles, due to their flavor, are best used in Asian-inspired recipes.
 However, you can prepare them with lemon juice and a little bit of salt for an incredibly simple, healthy dish, too!

 Soba noodles contain approximately 110 calories per cup and are higher in nutrients than traditional white pasta.
 The difference with soba noodles is that they’re made from buckwheat flour, giving them a higher protein content.

 The noodles derive from Japan, making them a great alternative to other types of pasta you might use in Asian dishes.

 12. Tofu or shirataki noodles